Phuket Covid 19: Phuket marks 12 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for June 10, there are 45 people under medical care or supervision, three more than the 42 reported yesterday.
+According to the report for June 14, there are 60 people under medical care or supervision, seven more than the 53 reported yesterday.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).